benjamin-recht/benjamin-recht.github.io/_posts/2016-06-16-hyperband.md

 SVHN contain 32 × 32 RGB images.
 Each dataset is split into a training, validation, and test set: (1) CIFAR-10 has 40,000, 10,000, and 10,000 instances;
-(2) SVHN has close to 600,000, 6,000, and 26,000 instances; For all datasets, the only preprocessing performed on the raw images was demeaning.
+(2) SVHN has close to 600,000, 6,000, and 26,000 instances; For all datasets, the only preprocessing performed on the raw images was subtracting the global mean on the training set from all of the examples.

 learning rate, learning rate decay, l2 regularization parameters on different layers, parameters of the response normalizations